The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Indigenous Bundles

-\bpr [cf. ~\cite{Mzk1}, Chap.\,I, \S\,2, Theorem 2.8] \leavevmode\\ \ \ \ Any indigenous bundle on $C_S/S$ does not have nontrivial automorphisms. \epr
+\bpr [cf. ~\cite{Mzk1}, Chap.\,I, \S\,2, Theorem 2.8] Any indigenous bundle on $C_S/S$ does not have nontrivial automorphisms. \epr

-In the following, we shall construct a canonical filtration on the adjoint vector bundle associated with the underlying $G$-torsor of an indigenous bundle.
-Let $\mcP^\ind := (\mcP_B, \nabla)$ be an indigenous bundle on $C_S/S$.
+In what follows, we shall construct a canonical filtration on the adjoint vector bundle associated with the underlying $G$-torsor of an indigenous bundle.
+Let $\mcP^\ind := (\mcP_B, \nabla_{\mcP_G})$ be an indigenous bundle on $C_S/S$.
 Consider the morphism of short exact sequences

 arising from the change of structure group $B \migiincl G$.
-This diagram yields a natural isomorphism
+This diagram yields an isomorphism

 Let us define a $3$-step decreasing filtration $\{ \mr{ad}(\mcP_\G)^i\}_{i=0}^3$ on the rank $3$ vector bundle $\mr{ad}(\mcP_G)$ as follows: